When looking for a new home to buy, should I really be concerned about the resale value?

 Timeless features that increase resale value

-When thinking about features that increase a home’s resale value, we looked at it from the buyer’s perspective to first, determine the most common demands.
-Then, of these common demands, we looked at which ones are most likely to yield a higher resell value either now – or down the road.
-Our list of features is based on:
+When considering features that increase a home’s resale value, we examined them from the buyer’s perspective to identify the most common demands.
+Then, among these common demands, we examined which ones are most likely to yield a higher resale value either now or in the future.

 • Features are timeless– meaning they are in high demand now and will continue to be in demand for years down the road